The Gold Rush (1925), Charlie Chaplin’s frozen north classic, is just as funny today as it was seventy years ago, and just as mawkishly sentimental.

 In 1942, Chaplin cut more than 20 minutes from the original 1925 silent version and re-released the film with narration replacing the intertitles and a different final shot.
 This was Chaplin’s preferred version and thus was better preserved and the version most readily available.
 The silent version, however, is the original, the actual “director’s cut” of the film, and it is still the superior version.
 The cuts and the new narration have a tendency to sentimentalize the film even more.

 The original version, however, also fell into the public domain and there are many inferior editions on home video.
-We only recommend superior editions at Stream On Demand.
+We only recommend superior editions at Stream On Demand, which are (as of this posting) available on Max and Criterion Channel.

 It was added to the National Film Registry in 1992 and tied for second place in the original 1952 Sight & Sound Greatest Films of All Time poll.
 The 1942 rerelease earned Oscar nominations for sound and music.